norcams/docs-enduser/docs/usecase-toturials.rst

 In the Dashboard:

-1. In the drop-down menu of your running instance, select "Attach Interface" (Figure 1).
+1. In the drop-down menu of your running instance, select "Detach Interface" (Figure 1).

 .. image:: images/uc-if-1.png
    :align: center